What is Membership Renewals Management and How will it Help Your Organisation?

 When your organisation does so many great things it can be difficult to be brief.
 However, it is important that you respect your member’s busy schedules by keeping the renewal letter concise.
 Limit it to a few highlights reminding them of what they have gained and what you will be delivering in the forthcoming year.

-Renewal letters are just a small part of member retention but can play an important role.
+Membership renewal letters are just a small part of member retention but can play an important role.
 Give your members the incentive to renew by personalising their renewal letters not just in the address but within the body of the text.
 Recognise their contribution to your organisation, recapping where they have personally benefitted during the past year and sharing ongoing and future benefits.